 A primary source of a development's greenhouse gas emissions is vehicle trips.
-Development of campus industrial uses on the ESHO site under the Adopted General Plan is estimated to generate 16,000 daily trips and development of senior housing onsite under the proposed Initiative is estimated to generate 2,657 daily trips.
-Development of senior housing on the ESHO site under the proposed Initiative would generate fewer trips and, therefore, lesser greenhouse gas emissions than development under the Adopted General Plan.
+Development of campus industrial uses on the ESHO site under the Adopted General Plan is estimated to generate 11,200 daily trips and development of senior housing onsite under the proposed Initiative is estimated to generate 2,657 daily trips.
+Based on the current national ITE trip generation rate for senior housing, development of senior housing on the ESHO site under the proposed Initiative would generate fewer trips and, therefore, lesser greenhouse gas emissions than development under the Adopted General Plan.
+San Jose has higher cost of housing and incomes than most communities in the nation.
+Cost of housing and affluence are factors that are associated with higher trip generation.
+Should the seniors in the ESHSP have driving behaviors different than the national standard assumed, the senior housing trip generation may be underestimated, and thus the GHG impacts from senior housing may be underestimated.